About Independent College Counselors, and About Me

 How should you approach hiring an independent educational consultant?

 Look for affiliation with a national professional organization with ethical standards: National Association of College Admission Counseling (NACAC), regional NACAC affiliates, IECA, or HECA.
+Additionally, Solstice College Counseling Network, a new professional organization, exists for independent counselors with more than ten years of experience in school and admission office settings (I'm a co-founder and President.)

 There may be a number of counselors who can provide effective fundamental guidance for you.
 A sense of comfort and fit with your family and your set of values is vital.